ndrymesSoft/Policy-Documents/README.md

 * `main`: Production-ready, general-purpose code only
 * `develop`: Integration branch for all internal features
+* `release`: The Branch for all releases that are either QA already deployed
 * `release/x.y.z`: Release preparation for general production
 * `hotfix/x.y.z`: Urgent general production fixes